jenkins-hero/spring-boot-api-example/README.md

 * how to create a Spring Boot REST API (see [article](https://tomgregory.com/building-a-spring-boot-application-in-jenkins/))
 * how to run Spring Boot in Docker and publish to Docker Hub (see [article](https://tomgregory.com/building-a-spring-boot-application-in-docker-and-jenkins/))
-* how to deploy the Spring Boot application to AWS with CloudFormation
+* how to deploy the Spring Boot application to AWS with CloudFormation (see [article](https://tomgregory.com/deploying-a-spring-boot-application-into-aws-with-jenkins/))

 ### Testing